vbgroot/REVITAPPS/README.md

 # REVITAPPS
-This repository will serve as a headsup for begginers to create new plugins for Revit software.
+This repository will serve as a headsup for beginners to create new plugins for Revit software.